-represent anomalous west-to-east flow Easterly anomalies (blue shading)

-Westerly anomalies (orange/red shading)

-represent anomalous east-to-west flow
+Westerly anomalies (orange/red shading) represent anomalous west-to-east flow

-During February, MJO activity was apparent in the low-level wind pattern (alternating dashed and dotted lines).
-During April, anomalies indicate signs of being influenced by equatorial Rossby wave activity with less eastward propagation evident.
-The MJO strengthened during early May, with the signal becoming more incoherent later in the month.
+Easterly anomalies (blue shading) represent anomalous east-to-west flow MJO activity during February diminished during late March and April, During April, anomalies indicate signs of being influenced by equatorial Rossby wave activity with less eastward propagation evident.
+The MJO strengthened during early May, with the signal becoming incoherent later in the month.
 The MJO strengthened again in late June, with eastward propagation of low-level westerly wind anomalies noted.
 The propagation speed was at the faster end of the spectrum.

 During late July through mid-August, other modes contributed to the tropical circulation, with some westward moving modes and faster Kelvin waves evident.

-Time Longitude
+Time